VigneshNk/Maze_Visualizer/README.md

 # Maze_Visualizer
 Created a maze visualization using Java with advanced algorithms to generate a maze and path find between two points.

-## Algorithms Included:

-Maze Generation Algorithms
+## Maze Generation Algorithms

-        - Recursive Division
+Recursive Division

+        - Recursively divide the maze into smaller segments with randomly positioned walls to create a fraction-like maze.

-        - Randomized Kruskal's Algorithm
+Randomized Kruskal's Algorithm

+        - Generates a perfect maze by creating a minimum spanning tree from a set of all posible connections in maze.

-        - Randomized Prim's Algorithm
+Randomized Prim's Algorithm

+        - Algorithm generates random passages with short dead ends that create a minimum spanning tree.

-        - Wilson's Algorithm
+Wilson's Algorithm

+        - Creates a maze by performing a series of loop-erased random walks to join different passages together.

-Pathfinding Algorithms
+## Pathfinding Algorithms

         - Depth First Search
         - Breadth First Search